 For doxing itself to enter illegal territory, doxers must post private information that was never meant to be made available.
-This could be a credit card number, bank account details, or an unlisted phone number.
+This could be a credit card number, bank account information, or an unlisted phone number.

-How to Protect Yourself from Doxing
+How to Protect Yourself From Doxing

 1. Mask your IP address with a VPN

-2. Take advantage of premium cybersecurity
+2. Antivirus: Use premium cybersecurity

 3. Strong passwords